Yakrware/sum_times/README.md

     cd sum_times
     bundle install --deployment

+Create application.yml with keys for 'RAILS_SECRET_TOKEN', 'RAILS_SECRET_KEY_BASE', 'DEVISE_SECRET_TOKEN', and 'DATABASE_NAME'
-Change database.yml to point to your local database and config/unicorn/production.rb to indicate your server preferences then:
+and config/unicorn/production.rb to indicate your server preferences.
+Then:

     rake db:create db:migrate
-    rails c
-    Admin.create(email: 'admin_email@example.com', password: 'PasswordExample1')
-    exit
     unicorn -c ./config/unicorn/production.rb -E production -D

-And now you can log into the site and create normal users.
+Register as a new company and use the site as normal.

 ##Usage